EightBitGuru/FAST-40/README.md

 ### Release (2nd May 2025)
 * Fixed a bug where the startup RAM detection wasn't triggering a clean system reset if BLK1 is empty
-* Fixed the JiffyDOS showstopper crash (induced by code rearrangement in the vectored SHIFT/CTRL/C= decode logic)
+* Fixed the JiffyDOS showstopper crash (JiffyDOS rearranges some code in the SHIFT/CTRL/C= keypress logic)
 * Added the JiffyDOS banner to the startup message (if present)

 ## The Wishlist

-The following improvements and enhancements may make it into the project if time and motivation permit:
+The following improvements and enhancements may make it into the project if time, motivation, and code space permit:

 * Make the SHIFT/RUNSTOP sequence modification dependent on JiffyDOS presence
 * Optimise the line-redraw logic, which is currently somewhat inefficient